LLNL/Abmarl/docs/src/gridworld.rst

 This is a ``6 x 6`` grid, so the observation is the same size.
 The observing agent is located at ``(2, 2)`` in the grid, just as its position indicates.
-Other agents appear in the grid represented as their encodings and located in their positions.
+Other agents appear in the grid represented as their encodings and appear according to their actual positions.
 Because the observing agent only has a ``view_range`` of 2, it cannot see the last row or column, so the observation masks those cells with the value of -2.
 There are two agents at position ``(4, 4)``, one with encoding 3 and another with encoding 4.
-The :ref:`AbsoluteGridObserver <api_gridworld_observer_absolute_grid>` randomly chooses from among those encodings.
+The :ref:`AbsoluteGridObserver <api_gridworld_observer_absolute_grid>` randomly chooses one from among those encodings.

 The :ref:`AbsoluteGridObserver <api_gridworld_observer_absolute_grid>` automatically
 assigns a `null observation` as a matrix of all -2s, indicating that everything